About Us

 The school adopted the IB in 1978; it was the first HMC institution to do this.
 In 1999 the decision was made to go all-IB in the Sixth Form, moving away from A-levels completely.
 In 1976 the school admitted girls into the Sixth Form, and in 1984 all entry points were opened to girls so that the school could become fully co-educational.
 In 2002 Katy Ricks was appointed, the school’s first female Head in its 570-year history.

-Today the school is known for its curriculum innovation, international outlooks, voluntary service programme and world-class academic reputation.
+Today the school is known for its curriculum innovation, international outlook, voluntary service programme and world-class academic reputation.

 Stories from our Archives Sevenoaks School in literature Our first international pupil